gminh715/vocab-mate/README.md

     Q -- Yes --> M
     Q -- No --> X["Complete daily summary<br/>+ skill feedback"]
 ```

+### ⏰ Due-vocabulary recommendation

+A saved item is eligible when it belongs to the current user, has status `NEW`,
+`LEARNING`, or `REVIEWING`, and `nextReviewAt <= now` or is `null`.

+Priority order:

+1. Overdue items: more lapses first, then the oldest due date.
+2. Unscheduled `LEARNING`/`REVIEWING` items: more lapses, then oldest saved.
+3. Unscheduled `NEW` items: more lapses, then oldest saved.

+Daily Review uses the full due count.
+After each response, the server infers a
+score from `0–5` and sets the next interval from `1–60` days. `MASTERED` and
+`IGNORED` items are excluded from this queue.

 - The session covers eligible due vocabulary and resumes after refresh or navigation.
 - Questions use a versioned AI cache; missing items are generated before commit.